how to run a dispensary successfully

 As such, I foresee a standard progression of up-market purchasing habits as people move past dipping their toes into legal cannabis and begin to understand better what good weed is and what terpene expressions they prefer.

-So if you think that cutting corners will get you ahead well, I’d respond that I’m skeptical, especially in the long run, where companies that sell bunk will not be able to compete with those who offer truly exceptional products.
+So if you think that cutting corners will get you ahead,d well, I’d respond that I’m skeptical, especially in the long run, where companies that sell bunk will not be able to compete with those who offer truly exceptional products.

 4. Pay People Who Consistently Perform